-Life span: Relatively unknown; maximum recorded age was almost 8 years old.
+Life span: Relatively unknown; maximum recorded age was almost eight-years old.

-Population estimate: There are approximately 2.7 million individuals today; however, since 1968, Canada Warblers have been declining at an annual rate of 4.5%.
+Population estimate: There are approximately 2.7 million individuals today; however, since 1968, Canada Warblers have been declining at an annual rate of 4.5 percent.

-Like most birds, Canada Warblers display sexual dimorphism where males are more brightly coloured than females and juveniles.
-However, in both sexes, you can see how they got the nickname, Necklace Warbler – the “necklace” refers to the collar that is formed from the black stripes perfectly placed on their upper-chests.
+- Like most birds, Canada Warblers display sexual dimorphism where males are more brightly coloured than females and juveniles.
+However, in both sexes, you can see how they got the nickname Necklace Warbler – the “necklace” refers to the collar formed by the black stripes on their upper-chests.
 Canada Warblers also have bluish-grey tails and upper parts, contrasted by bright yellow throats and breasts.
 Males also have black feathers contouring their foreheads, cheeks and eyes.
 Unlike most birds, these warblers keep the same plumage all year!

-In late May, Canada Warblers arrive in Canadian territory to begin their breeding season.
-Females can lay 4-5 eggs and incubation lasts about two weeks.
+- In late May, Canada Warblers arrive in Canadian territory to begin their breeding season.
+Females lay four to five eggs and incubation lasts about two weeks.
 Chicks stay in the nest for 10 days after hatching, before venturing out on their own.
-Despite this burgeoning freedom, they remain dependent on their parents for another 2-3 weeks.
+Despite this burgeoning freedom, they remain dependent on their parents for another two to three weeks.

-In some parts of its breeding range, but the high density of deer (Odocoileus virginianus), results in overgrazing of forest habitat, reducing the shrub layers these warblers are dependent on.
+In some parts of its breeding range, the high density of White-tailed Deer (Odocoileus virginianus), results in the overgrazing of the warbler’s preferred forest habitat, reducing the shrub layers they are dependent on.

-Other breeding ground impacts are believed to including certain forestry practices, forest fragmentation from roads and other infrastructure such as seismic lines in Northern Alberta, and desiccation of habitat from land draining in the south and climate change impacts in the north.
+Other factors believed to impact breeding grounds include certain forestry practices, forest fragmentation from roads and other infrastructure like the seismic lines in Northern Alberta, habitat desiccation from land draining in the south, and climate change – especially in the north.

 What’s Being Done

 The Canada Warbler International Conservation Initiative (CWICI) was established in 2013 at the BirdLife International Global Congress in Ottawa, with Nature Canada, Bird Studies Canada, Environment Canada, and BirdLife International leading.
 Nature Canada established the Canada Warbler International Conservation Initiative website as a public face for the initiative.
-Environment Canada published a Recovery Strategy for Canada Warbler in 2015 to establish broad goals, strategies and timelines for recovery efforts for this threatened species.
-Over the past two years, Conservation Action Plans have been developed for both the wintering grounds in South American and southern Central America, and the breeding grounds in Canada and the USA.
+Environment Canada published a Recovery Strategy for the Canada Warbler in 2015 to establish broad goals, strategies and timelines for recovery efforts for this threatened species.
+Over the past two years, Conservation Action Plans have been developed for both the wintering grounds in South America and southern Central America, and the breeding grounds in Canada and the USA.
 Current efforts are to weave these plans together into a full life-cycle Conservation Action Plan for the species.
-These effort will direct the very limited conservation resources most effectively where there are needed.
-The consensus appears to be that wintering grounds threats require the most immediate attention, and that shade grown, bird friendly coffee could be a big part of the solution.
+These effort will help direct the limited conservation resources where there are most needed.
+The consensus appears to be the wintering ground threats require the most immediate attention, and that shade grown, bird-friendly coffee could be a big part of the solution.
 Do you know where your coffee comes from?
-Our coffee should be shade-grown, fair-trade, organic, and ideally certified bird-friendly to support Canada Warbler and many other species of birds and other wildlife.
+Purchase coffee that is shade-grown, fair-trade, organic, and ideally certified bird-friendly to support the Canada Warbler and many other species of birds and other wildlife.

-However, gaps in knowledge still need to be filled to inform effective conservation actions.
-Researchers are studying habitat preferences for this reclusive species both on wintering and breeding grounds.
+Gaps in knowledge still need to be filled to inform effective conservation actions.
+Researchers are studying habitat preferences for this reclusive species, both on wintering and breeding grounds.
 Researchers are also connecting the dots between breeding grounds and wintering areas through the deployment of micro tracking devices such as geolocators.
-There is hope that such knowledge will elucidate why the species is declining most rapidly in its eastern breeding range.
+There is hope that such knowledge will elucidate why the most rapid decline of the species is in its eastern breeding range.

-On the breeding grounds, we have are engaging the forestry sector, particularly the Forest Producers Association of Canada (FPAC) and the Sustainable Forestry Initiative (SFI) to consider beneficial practices for Canada Warbler with their partners.
-We are also aware the Canada Warbler is susceptible to window collision during migration.
-We are confident that in mitigating this hazard, we could save many more Canada Warblers from collision.
+On the breeding grounds, we are working with the forestry sector, particularly with the Forest Producers Association of Canada (FPAC) and the Sustainable Forestry Initiative (SFI), advocating for practices beneficial to the Canada Warbler.

 What You Can Do